 - Are aged over 21 years old

-We welcome a maximum of 9 research volunteers with different skills and experience useful for all activities.
+We welcome a maximum of 8 research volunteers with different skills and experiences useful for all activities.
 A few examples of skills we value: science (e.g. social, animal behaviour or environmental), communication, GIS, (conservation) education, community engagement, graphic design, video editing, social media, app development, database management, and more.

 Not ticking all the boxes?

-An introduction at arrival for this position will be provided.
+An introduction upon arrival for this position will be provided.
 You will work together with the other pioneers (maximum 9), partners, and local communities.
-You will work closely together with Antoinette van de Water, founder of BTEH.
-Vera Praet, the first intern of BTEH in South Africa, and an active member of BTEH’s volunteer team, will be the volunteer coordinator and available for questions and assistance.
+You will work closely together with BTEH founder Antoinette van de Water and PhD student Brooke Friswold

 Location and accommodation